from abc import ABC, abstractmethod

 """

-To define this model, we need to define the structure of the encoder and the decoder modules.
+The base class for all autoencoder based models.
+To define this model, we need to define the structure of

-This type of model should have the capability to encode data using the encoder module and decode
+the encoder and the decoder modules.
+This type of model should have the capability to encode data using the

-the output of the encoder using the decoder module.
+encoder module and decode the output of the encoder using the decoder module.

 """